-American pianist Johnandrew Slominski enjoys a distinguished reputation as a performer and pedagogue.
-An international award-winning pianist, teacher, and scholar, his work focuses on historical performance practice, analysis and performance, and improvisation.
-By 21, Slominski earned three degrees from the Eastman School of Music in Rochester, New York, including a Master of Music in Performance and Literature, a Master of Arts in Pedagogy of Music Theory, and a Bachelor of Music in Performance; his first professorship followed two years later.
-He was unanimously nominated for Eastman’s coveted Performer’s Certificate in recognition of outstanding concert artistry—the youngest individual to have received that honor.
-While completing the Doctor of Musical Arts degree at Eastman, he was awarded the Certificate for Excellence in Teaching by a Graduate Student, and 2010 Slominski received the Jerald C. Graue Musicology Fellowship in recognition for his musicological research.
-His innovative performance and pedagogical research has been supported by institutions including the Classics Abroad Society and the Andrew Mellon Foundation.
+A child prodigy, Slominski gave his first public performance at age 5, won his first piano competition at age 6, and entered college at 15.
+By 21, Slominski earned three degrees from the Eastman School of Music including a Master of Music in Performance and Literature, a Master of Arts in Pedagogy of Music Theory, and a Bachelor of Music in Performance; his first professorship followed two years later.
+He was unanimously nominated for (and received) Eastman’s coveted Performer’s Certificate in recognition of outstanding concert artistry—the youngest individual to have received that honor.
+While completing the Doctor of Musical Arts degree at Eastman, he was awarded the Prize for Excellence in Teaching by a Graduate Student and the Jerald C. Graue Fellowship in recognition for his musicological research.
+His innovative performance projects and pedagogical research have been supported by grants from institutions including the Classics Abroad Society and the Andrew Mellon Foundation.
 A specialist in the field of eighteenth-century music, Slominski is the founder and director of Classical Music on the Spot an institute at the Eastman School of Music dedicated to the research, pedagogy, and performance of eighteenth-century style improvisation at the keyboard.